Pavithra6-Srinivasan/CDE2310_GRP10/CAD Model/readme.md

     - Prevent LiDAR from being blocked

 ///FINER DESIGN FEATURES///
-- 1.5cm diammeter hole along tube
+- 1.5cm wide hole along tube
     - Allows for quick trounbleshooting of balls not feeding into barrel/rolling through the tube
     - Allows for quick & easy removal of balls from tube
 - RPi & USB2LDS shifted away from original position